ADC Bit Depth to Dynamic Range

 Common Mistakes

-- ✗Using bit depth as the sole quality metric — jitter (timing uncertainty on the sample clock) converts to phase noise and degrades SNR at high frequencies.
-A 24-bit ADC with poor clock jitter can perform worse than a well-clocked 20-bit ADC in practice.
+- ✗Using bit depth as the sole quality metric - jitter (timing uncertainty) degrades SNR especially at high frequencies where its effects are largest.
+Per AES analysis, 100 ps RMS jitter limits SNR to ~112 dB at 20 kHz regardless of bit depth.
+A 24-bit ADC with poor clock (500 ps jitter) may perform worse than a well-clocked 20-bit ADC at high frequencies.

 Frequently Asked Questions